NerdyAlex/NerdyAlex/README.md

 - 🌱 Currently learning **Front-End Development** (React, TypeScript, Tailwind CSS).
 - 💬 Ask me about **Python, HTML, JavaScript**—I’d be happy to help!
 - 📫 How to reach me: **[rich4alexis@gmail.com](mailto:rich4alexis@gmail.com)**
-- ⚡ Fun fact: **Having a coding buddy can supercharge your progress! 🤩**
+- ⚡ Fun fact: **Having a coddy buddy is great for your improvement🤩**

 ---